pinkerton/components/README.md

 ### Easy

-Serverless Components package *cloud services*, *logic* & *automation* into simple building blocks you can use to build applications more easily than ever.
+A Serverless Component can package *cloud services*, *logic* & *automation* into a simple building block you can use to build applications more easily than ever.

 ### Composable